Origin of Poltava

-Four-storey Late Baroque bell tower (1786) has a height of 43 meters.
-The complex also includes one-dome Trinity Church (1750) and Semenovskaya Church (1887).
+The four-storey late Baroque bell tower (1786) has a height of 43 meters.
+The complex includes a one-dome Trinity Church (1750) and Semenovskaya Church (1887).

-Cathedral of the Assumption.
+The Cathedral of the Assumption.
 It is the first stone building in Poltava.
 The cathedral was built on the site of a wooden church, which stood at Veche square of Poltava fortress on Ivanova Gora (Mount).

 The bell tower (44 meters) had the bell “Kizi-kermen” cast from Turkish cannons at the end of the 18th century.
-Today, this bell is in the collection of local history museum.
+Today, this bell is in the collection of the local history museum.

 In 1934, the cathedral was destroyed by the Bolsheviks, but the bell tower survived.
-In 1999-2007, the cathedral was rebuilt and returned to the Orthodox Church.
+In 1999-2007, the cathedral was rebuilt and returned to the Orthodox church.
 Sobornaya Square, 3.

-The official date is 1705, when the church was built by means of Colonel Ivan Iskra as a separate wooden church on the site of a burnt-out Church of the Transfiguration.
+The official date is 1705, when the church was built by means of the Colonel Ivan Iskra as a separate wooden church on the site of a burnt-out church of the Transfiguration.

-In 1845, a stone pavilion was constructed over the church, and two years later a small stone bell tower was built.
+In 1845, a stone pavilion was constructed over the church, and, two years later, a small stone bell tower was built.
 In 1849, a monument was erected next to the resting place of Peter I. Oktyabrskaya Street, 10.

 The cemetery had the Church of All Saints.
-At the end of the 19th century, priest Gapon served there.
+At the end of the 19th century, the priest Gapon served there.
 He was an organizer of the mass rally of workers in the “Bloody Sunday” day.

 Poltava city architecture

-Museum of Kotlyarevsky.
-The manor of eminent writer I. Kotlyarevsky was restored in 1969 in accordance with a drawing made by T. Shevchenko in 1845.
+The Museum of Kotlyarevsky.
+The manor of the eminent writer I. Kotlyarevsky was restored in 1969 in accordance with a drawing made by T. Shevchenko in 1845.
 Kotlyarevsky lived in Poltava most of his life.
 In this house he created most of his works, in particular, the famous “Aeneid”.

 The atmosphere of the 19th century is recreated inside the house.
-It stores personal belongings of the writer, awards, handwritten pages of his works and first editions of his books.
+It stores personal belongings of the writer, awards, handwritten pages of his works and the first editions of his books.
 Sobornaya Square, 3.
 Opening hours: 9:00-17:00, day off - Monday.

 Other exhibits: Su-15, Tu-95MS, Tu-22KD, Tu-134UBL, Tu-22M2, Tu-22M3, Tu-16, AN-26.
-Tours should be coordinated in advance.
+Tours must be arranged in advance.
 P. Yurchenko Street.
 Opening hours: 9:00-17:00, days off - Monday, Tuesday.
 Contact phone: +380 532 54 26 86.

-In 1903, the writer Panas Mirny bought a small one-storey house there in which he lived past 17 years of his life.
-He was visited by Lesya Ukrainka, Olena Pchilka, M. Kotsyubinsky, V. Stefanik, M. Zankovetskaya and N. Lysenko.
+In 1903, the writer Panas Mirny bought a small one-storey house there.
+He lived in it for 17 years and was visited by Lesya Ukrainka, Olena Pchilka, M. Kotsyubinsky, V. Stefanik, M. Zankovetskaya and N. Lysenko.

 In 1940, the museum was opened in the house.
 Seven rooms of the museum show the collection of over 150 hand-writings of Panas Mirny and his brother I. Bilyk, about 1000 personal belongings of the family of the writer, books, documents and photos.